Barack Obama for President

 In my few quiet moments this weekend, I was thinking about the election.
-My mind drifted to 2005, when I said Barack Obama was going to be President of the United States.
+My mind drifted to 2005 when I said Barack Obama was going to be President of the United States.
 I really didn’t think it would be this soon.
-I privately thought at the time, Hilary would beat him handily in the primaries, she’d pick him as her VP and they’d stroll into the White House.
+I privately thought at the time that Hilary would beat him handily in the primaries, she’d pick him as her VP, and they’d stroll into the White House.
 He’d be the inevitable candidate for 2016.

 I am quite happy my timeline is wrong.

 I will not only be voting for Obama, but I will be voting against the current incarnation of the Republican party.
-There are conservative values I admire such as a strong defense and immigration issues, but for the most part I can’t stand the religious crazies who have infected the Republican brand with their bigotry and anti-intellectualism.
-The religious right, at every turn, have attempted to block progressive thinking.
-They are seeing their power diminishing with every vote for a forward thinking President and forward thinking initiatives such as same-sex marriage.
+There are conservative values I admire, such as a strong defense and immigration issues, but for the most part, I can’t stand the religious crazies who have infected the Republican brand with their bigotry and anti-intellectualism.
+The religious right, at every turn, has attempted to block progressive thinking.
+They are seeing their power diminishing with every vote for a forward-thinking President and forward-thinking initiatives such as same-sex marriage.
 I will be happy when the Dr. Dobson’s of the world are relegated to fringe areas and can be dismissed with a wave of the hand.

 By the way, I don’t mind true debate over issues.
 I hope moderate Republicans will come to the forefront of the party and reject the failed policies of the Bush/Cheney/Rove years.
 I look forward to seeing more bipartisan policies that reject the hatred and ideologues of the past.

 What’s truly sad is John McCain hitched his horse to the GOP of Bush/Cheney/Rove, Limbaugh/Hannity, and the Christian fundamentalists’ crowd.
 It certainly helped him in the primaries when Republican voters were trying to figure out who, out of all the terrible candidates, would emerge.
 Unfortunately, the association hurt him in the general election.